Our team

 Bridget has over 25 years of experience in social work practice and education.
 She has practised social work in a range of settings including in a primary school in Botswana, and as a frontline children and families social worker in the UK.

-Bridget is currently a Senior Lecturer and Director of Studies: Social Work at the University of Kent.
-She is also co-Chair of the Black, Asian and Minority Ethnic Staff Network at the University.
+Bridget is currently a Senior Lecturer and the Director of Studies in Social Work.
+She is also co-Chair of the Black, Asian and Minority Ethnic Staff Network at her university.
 Her research interests include race and ethnic studies, anti-racist and radical social work and social work with refugees and asylum seekers.
-Bridget has volunteered with Social Workers Without Borders since 2016 as Case Coordinator and Trustee.
+Bridget has volunteered with Social Workers Without Borders since 2016.
+As well as being chair of the board, she is currently the trustee data protection lead.